All orders are preorders! Please check here for updates regarding development and shipping.

 What's the speed limit?

 The ExpressCard slot is limited to a single PCI-E 2.0 lane.
 This means the theoretical speed bottleneck is 425MB/s real-world, which is roughly the speed of SATA 6Gb/s (SATA 3).
+Some drives may not reach this speed.

 Pre-Sandy Bridge models (T410/X201 and older) are limited to PCI-E 1.1, which is roughly 220MB/s.
 The P50/51/70/71 are capable of PCI-E 3.0, and can go up to ~900MB/s.